 Use A Good Quality Hair Mask And Conditioning Treatments

-At least once a week use a hair mask intended to help fix your biggest problem.
+At least once a week, use a deep conditioning treatment or hair mask intended to help fix your biggest problem.
 If you’re dealing with breakage and split ends, a treatment like Olaplex can help you.
 Olaplex works by restoring the broken bonds in compromised and damaged hair from the inside out.
-Split ends happen for a number of reasons, but is definitely an unfortunate side effect of blonde highlights.
+Split ends happen for a number of reasons, but it is definitely an unfortunate side effect of blonde highlights.
 The good news is this type of treatment helps repair existing damage, as well as helps prevent future damage from occurring.

-If your hair is feeling dry, find a good hydrating hair mask that will help replace lost moisture.
-Also applying hair oil to dry hair will further help lock in moisture and reduce frizz.
+If your hair is feeling dry, find a good hydrating hair mask to help replace lost moisture.
+Also, applying hair oil to dry hair will further help lock in moisture and reduce frizz.
 Learning how to moisturize highlighted hair will keep your hair soft and manageable.